jordhuang/jordhuang.github.io/writing.markdown

 A cute girl wants to “save” me from my asociality?
 In one, fell swoop she further rescues my dating life.
 She wants to help me—and is willing to put in all the work!
 It is all too convenient, and I propose, attractive for any person unwilling, perhaps because he is too afraid, to put in the work.
 For Satou, it is a surprisingly turn of events.
 A generous outside force has come in and yanked him out of his cycle.
 He is now on the path to recovery.
 As life would have it, however, nothing is that simple.

-Across the manga café is a tall building where Satou and Yamazaki (Satou’s one and only friend who lives next door) eat popsicles while waiting for Misaki’s shift to end.
+Across the manga café is a tall building where, in a future episode, Satou and Yamazaki (Satou’s one and only friend who lives next door) eat popsicles while waiting for Misaki’s shift to end.
 They intend to follow Misaki home to find out who she really is.
 As they suspect, to wholly believe in her words—that her intention is to save Sato, and by now she has had numerous sessions with him at the park—is perhaps too naïve.

 <center>
 <figure>